appanp/supply-chain-fundas/supply_chain_terminology.md

 **Flexible Path Equipment**: Material handling equipment such as forklifts that are not required to follow fixed paths.

 **Forward Pick Area/Location**: Storage area where small quantities of frequently purchased items are placed.
 This enables faster picking as the orders come in.
-They are then quickly replenished from a secondary location.
-For more info, refer to [this link](https://og.mhi.org/downloads/industrygroups/solutions-community/white-papers/forward-pick-area.pdf).
+They are then quickly replenished from a secondary location called *Reserve Storage Zone*.
+For more info, refer to [this link](https://og.mhi.org/downloads/industrygroups/solutions-community/white-papers/forward-pick-area.pdf) and [Warehouse within a Warehouse](https://www.impactwms.com/2020/10/01/warehouse-within-a-warehouse/).

 **Fulfillment Center (FC)**: Another name for Distribution Center.
 There are different types depending on their location, size & purpose: